boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Encrypted DNS option {{?RFC9463}}:
 : This option is used to discover encrypted DNS resolvers of a local network.

+## What's In?

-{{?I-D.rwbr-tsvwg-signaling-use-cases}} discusses some use cases where it is beneficial to share policies to hosts. **Given that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}**, this document specifies a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate these policies to hosts.
-This option is called: Network Rate-Limit Policy (NRLP).
+{{?I-D.rwbr-tsvwg-signaling-use-cases}} discusses some use cases where it is beneficial to share policies with the hosts. **Given that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}**, this document specifies a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate these policies to hosts.
+For parity, a DHCP option {{!RFC2132}} is also defined for IPv4.

+These options are called: Network Rate-Limit Policy (NRLP).

+This document uses the host/network metadata specified in {{Section 5.1 of !I-D.rwbr-sconepro-flow-metadata}}.

+In order to ensure consistent design for both IPv4 and IPv6 attachment circuits, {{sec-blob}} groups the set of NRLP parameters that are returned independent of the address family.
+This blob can be leveraged in networks where DHCP is not used and ease the mapping with specific protocols used in these networks.
+For example, a PCO NRLP IE can be defined in 3GPP.

+## Design Motivation

 The main motivations for the use of ND for such a discovery are listed in {{Section 3 of ?RFC8781}}: